• Nakafa

 Invertibility Criteria

-4. The columns of AA are linearly independent
+4. The columns of AAA are linearly independent

-5. The rows of AA are linearly independent
+5. The rows of AAA are linearly independent

-7. All eigenvalues of AA are not equal to 0
+7. All eigenvalues of AAA are not equal to 0

 This theorem provides various equivalent ways to check whether a matrix is invertible, with eigenvalues being one of the very useful criteria.